 A detailed engagement with the specificities of political Islam is beyond the scope of this work.
-I elucidate my argument by engaging with Faisal Devji's study of the most successful manifestation of political Islam in South Asia, the Pakistan movement.52 As already stated, I do not want to reiterate the already well-known history of the Communist Party's attitude towards the Pakistan movement.
+I elucidate my argument by engaging with Faisal Devji's study of the most successful manifestation of political Islam in South Asia, the Pakistan movement.
+Sa already stated, I do not want to reiterate the already well-known history of the Communist Party's attitude towards the Pakistan movement.
 Instead, my aim in this essay has been to simultaneously interrogate the political projects of Islam and communism at a conceptual level.
 If earlier I showed their overlapping tendencies at their moment of birth, here I attempt to delineate the point of departure between the two political ideologies, one that sheds light on the reasons for the often-tense relationship between the Muslim League and Muslims belonging to the communist movement.
-Devji's study of the Pakistan movement is an ideal site for examining these differences, both for his emphasis on the political thought produced by the Pakistan movement.
+Devji's study of the Pakistan movement is an ideal site for examining these differences, both for his emphasis on the political thought produced by the Pakistan movement, and for explicitly comparing it to the ideas developed by the communist movement.